dchen376/ML---Music-Generation/README.md

   - implement the Preprocessing Pipeline
   - implement Saver

-step 3 - training a VAE with speech data in Keras
+step 3 - Training a VAE with speech data in Keras
 - a